Hekia Parata: Public service career

 Parata started working in the state sector in 1983, first with the Ministry of Foreign Affairs working on the Latin American and Caribbean desk.
 Her diplomatic service included a posting in New York.
-In 2017, she wrote about her feeling that New Zealand's foreign policy at the time exclusively talked about Pakehā New Zealand and did not embrace an "unequivocal New Zealand identity."
+In 2017, she wrote about her feeling that New Zealand's foreign policy at the time exclusively talked about Pākehā New Zealand and did not embrace an "unequivocal New Zealand identity."
 She resigned from Foreign Affairs in 1987 and moved to the Ministry for the Environment, from which she was immediately seconded to work in Attorney-General Geoffrey Palmer's office on Treaty settlements and, thereafter, Prime Minister David Lange's policy advisory group.
 Her contributions included developing the principles of the Treaty of Waitangi as a public policy tool, Tomorrow's Schools and restructuring the former Department of Maori Affairs into two agencies: the Ministry of Māori Affairs and the Iwi Transition Agency.

 Parata next worked at the New Zealand Housing Corporation before her final public service role, as deputy chief executive of Te Puni Kōkiri, the new Ministry for Māori Development.
 This was where she first met Wira Gardiner, her future husband, who was then the chief executive.
 They both left Te Puni Kōkiri to work as consultants and raise their two daughters, living in Ruatoria.

 In 1997, Parata was appointed by Prime Minister Jim Bolger as a member of the Towards 2000 Taskforce, to "advise the Government on the appropriate "vision", events for the [millennium] celebrations and national projects of lasting public benefit".
 She also served on the boards of NZ On Air (a broadcasting funding authority) and the Ngai Tahu Development Corporation.
 In 2001, Parata was appointed to the Māori Television Service Board.
 She resigned within two months, reportedly blaming a "lack of funding" for the new Māori TV channel.